jameswyngaarden/jameswyngaarden.github.io/README.md

 # Personal Academic Website

-A modern, responsive personal website for academic professionals featuring parallax effects and clean design.
+Use these instructions to create a modern, responsive personal website, geared towards academic professionals & featuring parallax effects and clean design.

 ## Features